Tobin-jn/Daily-Practice/README.md

 ### Stoplight Vanilla JS

 Build a stoplight in Vanilla JS.
 Upon refreshing the app, the stoplight starts as red, changes, to yellow and then to green.

+### So Many Activities

+Make a React App to track fun events.
+Instructions in Readme's